SciFracX/FractionalDiffEq.jl/docs/src/auxiliary.md

 ### Mittag Leffler function

+!!! info
-> The mittag leffler function is adapted from [MittagLeffler.jl](https://github.com/jlapeyre/MittagLeffler.jl) implemented by [John Lapeyre](https://github.com/jlapeyre).
+    The mittag leffler function is adapted from [MittagLeffler.jl](https://github.com/jlapeyre/MittagLeffler.jl) implemented by [John Lapeyre](https://github.com/jlapeyre).
 We built in the mittag leffler function and add a few more functionalities.

 The two-parametric [mittag leffler function](https://en.wikipedia.org/wiki/Mittag-Leffler_function) is defined by Gösta Magnus Mittag-Leffler bu a power series as: